canonical/lxd/specs/rest-api.md

 The reason for a major API bump is if the API breaks backward compatibility.

-Feature additions done without breaking backward compatibility only result in a bump of the compat version which can be used by the client to check if a given feature is supported by the server.
+Feature additions done without breaking backward compatibility only result in addition to api\_extensions which can be used by the client to check if a given feature is supported by the server.

 # Return values